 Director: Ira Sachs.

-John Lithgow and Alfred Molina Love Is Strange movie image: Sony Pictures Classics.
+Marisa Tomei, John Lithgow, and Alfred Molina Love Is Strange movie images: Sony Pictures Classics.